Boarding requirements when traveling to and from Canada on a Greyhound bus

 Bringing food into the U.S.:

 There are some restrictions on agricultural products you can bring into the U.S. from certain countries.
 This is because they may carry pests or foreign animal diseases that may threaten U.S. crop production and livestock.
-To see what foods you can and can’t bring into the U.S., please visit the U.S. Customs and Border Protection website(link opens in a new tab).
+To see what foods you can and can’t bring into the U.S., please visit U.S. Customs and Border Protection.

 Related shortcuts